marjerie/marjerie.github.io/_pages/cv.md

      *November 2019 - May 2020* <br>
          *	Developed an algorithm to improve irrigation load in rural microgrid clusters using Python.<br>
          *	Enhances the irrigation load efficiency by 9.1 percent and amount of irrigation by 22.6 percent.
+         *  Accepted for presentation at the 2020 Annual IEEE Global Humanitarian Technology Conference.

 **Vetronics Trainee**, CVRDE, Defence Research and Development Organisation
 *May 2019*